jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 There is now the ability to connect to an e-mail server that does not have TLS enabled; contact support for details. | DS-1402
 The Extended Events session filter has been enhanced. | DS-1245 Spotlight Enterprise can now be used to monitor SQL Server 2017 Analysis Services. | DS-1191 Improved efficiency on executing the MoveDiagnosticServerHost stored procedure in the Spotlight Statistics Repository. | DS-976
 Increased the security between the Spotlight Enterprise Diagnostic Server and the Out of Process Collector using sockets instead of HTTP. | DS-502

-On the SQL Activity drilldown on the Plan pane there is a new Objects grid.
-The operation column cannot be removed.

-Alarms Dialog now has a **Search** field to search for alarms.
-Playback panel  now has a **Search** field to filter through alarms.
 Connection Manager has been enhanced with Advanced Options for connection types Availability Groups, Replication, SQL Azure and SQL Server.
-For Connection Failure you can now specify for each connection the connection timeout (in seconds) and the number of retries to attempt before raising a Connection Failure alarm.
+You can now specify for each connection the connection timeout (in seconds) and the number of retries to attempt before raising a Connection Failure alarm. |
-Spotlight Today has been enhanced such that the alarms can now be sorted in "heatmap" order.

 {% include links.html %}